Mikerniker/100_Days_of_Python/Day40/README.md

 - After trying to fix that, an AttributeError appeared in main.py, to resolve this I added it in another if-else block...which was not the cleanest after comparing it to Angela's code...so far it works.

+- Part of the challenge was to see if there are flights with 1 stop if a flight is not found.
+The suggestion was to test this with LON to Bali, however no flights were found with this either.
+The forums also mentioned that there were limitations to API services of Kiwi.
+So I changed the search to look for two stops, which seemed to work.
+I need a code review though because it feels like my code is messy.

 ### Built with

 - Python